Introduction

 What can these qualifications lead to?

 This GCSE course opens exciting opportunities to study languages at A-level and beyond.
+A language opens doors to apply for jobs and universities.

-We live in a multi lingual world.
+We live in a multilingual world.
 There are few, if any, careers for which an understanding of another language would not be of benefit.
 Having a second language could be the key to success.
 Languages show that you have the necessary skills to communicate and the ability to think deeply, desirable skills in all careers.

 Programme of Study KS5